Cordtus/ibc-apps/docs/rate-limiting-integration.md

 ```

 3. **Monitor and Adjust**:
-- Watch for transaction patterns
+- Watch for transaction logic
 - Adjust limits based on legitimate traffic needs
 - Consider full channel pause if necessary